Frequently Asked Questions Regarding COVID-19 (Coronavirus)

 I am in a higher-risk group for COVID-19.
 What should I do?

-We care about our students, so if you plan to attend classes on campus during the Fall 2020 semester and the CDC guidelines indicate that you may be at higher risk for serious complications from COVID-19, please communicate with your professors and housing dean to see what accommodations might be made.
+We care about our students, so if the CDC guidelines indicate that you may be at higher risk for serious complications from COVID-19, please communicate with your professors and housing dean to see what accommodations might be made.

 Key dates for Fall 2020 include: